 The reality is that we as athletes and coaches should ditch the idea of aiming for ‘perfect’ and instead look to encourage the combination of ‘better and sustainable’ in terms of changes to running form.

-This is something we cover in one of the members webinars on the Online Running Technique Course.
-The best general advice however is to treat cadence, stride length and foot strike as variables that should all change with different paces.
+The best general advice is to treat cadence, stride length and foot strike as variables that should all change with different paces.

-The determining factor in sustainability of any given running form over long distance is strength endurance of the athlete, particularly in terms of the posterior chain muscles from bottom to top.
+The determining factor in the sustainability of any given running form over a long distance is strength endurance of the athlete, particularly in terms of the posterior chain muscles from bottom to top.

 Some Simple Running Cues to Work On: